bishop-isempty/simple-new-tab/README.md

-# Simple New tab for Chromium
+# Simple New Tab for Chromium
-Just a small practise for creating chromium extension
+Just a small experiment on creating chromium extension
 Test on:
 > Brave Version 1.28.106 Chromium: 92.0.4515.159 (Official Build) (64-bit)
 # Main feature